infection/site/src/guide/command-line-options.md

 Useful to check how your changes impacts MSI in a feature branch.
 Useful for those who do not want / can't write tests for the whole touched legacy file, but wants to cover their own changes (only modified lines).

-Can significantly improve performance since less Mutants are generated in comparison to using `--git-diff-filter=AM` or mutating all files.
+Can significantly improve performance since fewer Mutants are generated in comparison to using `--git-diff-filter=AM` or mutating all files.

 ### `--logger-github`